February 3, 2023

 Search engine optimization is extremely vital for you to generate traffic.

 You can take your content game further by partnering with like-minded people from the industry who run their own blogs, and write guest posts for them now and then.
 This opens up brand new opportunities for high quality organic traffic, as well as collaboration.

 Plus, be open to other people writing guest posts on your blog.
 Collaboration is one of the key elements of affiliate marketing, so don’t be afraid to network and build connections.
 Also, you can consider writing on platforms like Medium and leverage the traffic of an already established website.

-Email is another great free traffic source.
-You can build email lists and start sending personalized and value-add emails to your audience.
+You can build email lists and start sending personalized and value-add emails to your audience and drive traffic to your website or a lander.
 The best part about email is you can tailor the content to your preference, and include as many links as you want.
 Plus, you now own this data.

 However, keep in mind to not make your emails look and feel spammy.
 Your main goal with email is to provide relevant content, and to try and lure your prospects to sales pages with clever hooks and great copywriting.

 Let’s take a look at what we’re working with when it comes to paid traffic sources, and how ads can help us achieve success within affiliate marketing.

 Google Search and search engines in general can bring you loads of paid traffic, but the catch is, you have to invest some money first.
 Depending on what niche you’re working with, and what keywords you’re trying to rank for, the amount of capital that you need to invest on Google Ads can significantly change.

 Some niches and keywords are more competitive than others.
 However, a good strategy can do wonders for your affiliate marketing efforts.

 Banner ads can help you increase your traffic, especially if they are placed on websites with high traffic - AND if the asset can easily grab the user’s attention.
 Usually, banners can be placed within search engines and different websites, and come in many shapes and sizes.